 Is Madrid worth visiting?
-The dishevelled elegance of the capital jostles with the touristic and coastal Barcelona for visitor attention; still, I don’t think it should be bypassed, especially if you thrive in the momentum of big city life and having expansive ground to uncover.
+The dishevelled elegance of the capital jostles with the touristic and coastal Barcelona for visitor attention; still, I don’t think it should be bypassed, especially if you thrive in the momentum of big city life.

-You need ample time (three-four days) to explore the remaining threads of medieval history, the Renaissance Habsburg to the 19th-century neoclassical architectural styles, alongside the art museums, markets and the grungy and bohemian neighbourhoods.
+You need ample time (three to four days) to explore the remaining threads of medieval history, the Renaissance Habsburg to the 19th-century neoclassical architectural styles, the art museums, markets, and a mix of grungy and bohemian neighbourhoods.
 Madrid is a heady mix of grandiose sites and local subcultures, fuelled by a buzzing tapas bar culture, day and night.
 A walkable city, the best way to get around Madrid is by metro.

 Highlights of Madrid

 Madrid’s Royal Palace (Palacio Real de Madrid) is the largest in Europe, with over 3,000 rooms.
 Daily tours take you through the highlights, including the Main Staircase and the Royal Gallery.
 A stroll in the adjacent Sabatini Gardens provides green-set views of the palace, and the public viewing Changing of the Guard takes place every Wednesday and Saturday.